 Setting Description Factory Default Enable Enables VRRP.
-Uncheck Interface Select the interface where you want to enable VRRP, LAN or LAN WAN interface.
-Virtual IP (VIP) Industrial secure routers in the same VRRP group have to be 0.0.0.0 in the same subnet.
-Please note the virtual IP has to be the same subnet with real IP address.
-Virtual Router ID Virtual Router ID is used to assign a VRRP group.
-The 1 (VRID) Industrial secure routers, which operate as master / backup, should have the same ID.
+Uncheck Interface Select the interface where you want to enable VRRP, LAN or WAN interface.
+LAN Virtual IP (VIP) Industrial secure routers in the same VRRP group have to be in the same subnet.
+Please note the virtual IP must be in the same subnet as the real IP address.
+0.0.0.0 Virtual Router ID (VRID) Virtual Router ID is used to assign a VRRP group.
+The Industrial secure routers, which operate as master / backup, should have the same ID.
 Industrial secure routers support one virtual router ID for each interface.
 IDs can range from 1 to 255.
+1

-Priority (Prio.)
+Setting Description Factory Default Priority (Prio.)
 Determines priority in a VRRP group.
-The priority value range 100 is 1 to 255 and 255 is the highest priority.
+The priority value range is 1 to 255 and 255 is the highest priority.
 If several Industrial secure routers have the same priority, the router with the higher IP address has the higher priority.
 The usable range is "1 to 255".
-Preemption When the master is back alive, it determines whether the Checked master will take the authority back or not.
-Accept Mode When Accept Mode is enabled, the virtual router with the role Checked of Master allows others to access its own virtual IP address Preemption Delay When Preemption Delay is enabled, in order to prevent the 120 (sec) master taking back authority before the network connection is ready, it is suggested for the master to wait for a defined period of time before taking authority back.
-Advertisement Interval For every defined period of time, the master will send packets 100 (sec) to all slave devices to inform who the master is.
+100 Preemption When the master is back alive, it determines whether the master will take the authority back or not.
+Checked Accept Mode When Accept Mode is enabled, the virtual router with the role of Master allows others to access its own virtual IP address Checked Preemption Delay (sec) When Preemption Delay is enabled, in order to prevent the master taking back authority before the network connection is ready, it is suggested for the master to wait for a defined period of time before taking authority back.
+120 Advertisement Interval (sec) For every defined period of time, the master will send packets to all slave devices to inform who the master is.
+100